spinjet/pdopt-code/paper/paper.md

 # Availability

-`PDOPT` can be found on GitHub [@pdopt_repo] and is compatible with the latest Python release.
+`PDOPT` can be found on GitHub [@pdoptrepo] and is compatible with the latest Python release.
 The release includes a PDF manual as user guide and API reference.
 An example test set-up is also provided in the GitHub repository.
 Dependencies include the standard Python scientific stack (`numpy`, `scipy`, `pandas`, `matplotlib`) with the addition of the `scikit-learn` machine learning library, the `pymoo` multi-objective optimisation framework, and the `joblib` parallelisation library.
 As an optional feature, `plotly` can be installed to take advantage of the prototypical decision making environment packaged with the library.

 # Acknowledgements